 Senior Vice President, Chief Financial Officer, Alphabet and Google Ruth M. Porat joined Google as Senior Vice President and Chief Financial Officer in May 2015 and held the same title at Alphabet since it was created in October 2015.
 She is responsible for Finance, Business Operations and Real Estate & Workplace Services.
 Prior to joining Google, Ruth was Executive Vice President and Chief Financial Officer of Morgan Stanley, and held roles there that included Vice Chairman of Investment Banking, Co-Head of Technology Investment Banking, and Global Head of the Financial Institutions Group.
 Ruth has been a member of the board of directors of The Blackstone Group Inc., a financial services company, since June 2020, and serves as a member of its audit committee.
-Ruth also serves as a member of the board of directors of Stanford Management Company, the board of directors of the Council on Foreign Relations, a member of the advisory council of the Hutchins Center on Fiscal and Monetary Policy at the Brookings Institution, and a member of the Economic Strategy Group at the Aspen Institute.
-Ruth holds a Bachelor of Arts degree from Stanford University, a Master of Science degree from The London School of Economics, and a Master of Business Administration degree from The Wharton School of the University of Pennsylvania.
+Ruth also serves as a member of the board of directors of Stanford Management Company, the board of directors of the Council on Foreign Relations, a member of the advisory council of the Hutchins Center on Fiscal and Monetary Policy at the Brookings Institution, and a member of Science degree from The London School of Economics, and a Master of Business Administration degree from The Wharton School of the University of Pennsylvania.